 MP for Wrexham

-Andrew Ranger is a Labour (Co-op) MP for Wrexham, first elected in 2024.
-He sits on the Welsh Affairs Committee and is a member of the Licensing Hours Extensions Bill committee, with earlier committee work on the Railways Bill and the Armed Forces Commissioner Bill.
+Andrew Ranger is a Labour (Co-op) MP for Wrexham, elected in July 2024.
+He sits on the Welsh Affairs Committee and the Licensing Hours Extensions Bill committee, and has previously served on committees for the Railways Bill and the Armed Forces Commissioner Bill.

-Has two declared financial interests: one relating to employment and earnings, and one miscellaneous.
+Two financial interests have been declared: one related to employment and earnings, and one miscellaneous item.

 Generated 21 February 2026